jimm/www-ellisislandband-net/index.md

 Ellis Island is a five-member Fairfield-based rock band with an extensive song list made up of some of the most iconic and impactful music from the '80's to today.
-We cover a [wide array of bands](/song-list.html) from Pink Floyd, Led Zeppelin, Tom Petty, and Bruce Sprinsteen to Radiohead, The Black Crowes, Pearl Jam, and Foo Fighters.
+We cover a [wide array of bands](/song-list.html) from Pink Floyd, Led Zeppelin, Tom Petty, and Bruce Springsteen to Radiohead, The Black Crowes, Pearl Jam, and Foo Fighters.

 Ellis Island has been playing throughout Fairfield and New Haven Counties for over a decade.
 The band plays extensively at a range of public events,